lijozech-12/k8s_study/questions-answers/README.md

 ```

-### Create a static pod named static-pod on the node01 node that uses the busybox image and the command sleep 2000.
+### 3.Create a static pod named static-pod on the node01 node that uses the busybox image and the command sleep 2000.

 https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/